 Eczema is often genetic but can be caused and exacerbated by external factors like diet, stress and certain medications.
 Our expert columnist Jane Leonard, MD, recommends emollients (moisturizers) to prevent the skin from drying out and Topical corticosteroids, creams and ointments that reduce swelling and redness during flare-ups.

 “[Adult acne] is like an epidemic.
 We have so many sufferers [in this country].
 It is important to acknowledge that it is a skin disease.
 It is not normal and not a right of passage,” Stefanie Williams, MD, medical director of Eudelo, told The Telegraph.

-More and more women are suffering from hormonal spots and adult acne, but the trouble is that we still have to deal with the other skin concerns that come with ageing, “Hormonal chin spots, forehead lines and dry skin,” one reader told us.
+More and more women are suffering from hormonal spots and adult acne, but the trouble is that we still have to deal with the other skin concerns that come with aging, “Hormonal chin spots, forehead lines, and dry skin,” one reader told us.

 With adult acne, it’s a frustrating game of trial and error.
 What works for some people doesn’t work for others.
-I had terrible cystic acne along my jawline throughout my 20s, and a combination of the contraceptive pill, switching from skimmed milk to full fat and ditching oils in my skincare helped my complexion.
-(Plus, the addition of a daily face peel to slough away pore-clogging dead skin.)
+I had terrible cystic acne along my jawline throughout my 20s, and it did not help I was on the contraceptive pill.
+Switching from skimmed milk to full fat, ditching oils in my skincare helped my complexion, and the addition of a daily face peel to slough away pore-clogging dead skin really helped.